 The sale of the Hughes Aircraft Company established the Institute's net worth, which in turn determined the amount that HHMI must spend each year on research.
 The trustees expanded the HHMI Investigator Program beyond a small number of institutions.
 That same year, the trustees elected Purnell W. Choppin as the Institute’s president.
 Both events were critical and set the stage for an extraordinary period of growth and change.
 The Institute decided, among other initiatives, to make a major investment in structural biology, to help with the initial funding for the sequencing of the human genome, and to create a separate grants program.

-During the last 25 years—under the leadership of HHMI presidents Choppin (1987-1999), Thomas R. Cech (2000-2009), and Robert Tjian (2009-present)—the Institute established itself as a driving force in biomedical research and science education.
-HHMI scientists are increasing our understanding of some of society’s most vexing health problems—including AIDS, cardiovascular disease, cancer, and diabetes—with the ultimate aim of improving the lives of people everywhere.
-The Institute’s flagship research effort, the HHMI Investigator Program, has joined with more than 70 distinguished U.S. universities, hospitals, institutes, and medical schools to create an environment that provides flexible, long-term support for more than 330 Hughes scientists and their research teams.
-HHMI investigators are widely recognized for their creativity and accomplishment: more than 160 HHMI investigators are members of the National Academy of Sciences, and HHMI has supported 21 Nobel laureates.
+During the last 30 years – under the leadership of HHMI presidents Choppin (1987-1999), Thomas R. Cech (2000-2009), Robert Tjian (2009-2016), and Erin O’Shea (2016-present) – the Institute established itself as a driving force in biomedical research and science education.
+HHMI scientists are increasing our understanding of some of society’s most vexing health problems – including AIDS, cardiovascular disease, cancer, and diabetes – with the ultimate aim of improving the lives of people everywhere.
+The Institute’s flagship research effort, the HHMI Investigator Program, has joined with more than 60 distinguished U.S. universities, hospitals, institutes, and medical schools to create an environment that provides flexible, long-term support for more than 250 scientists and their research teams.
+HHMI Investigators are widely recognized for their creativity and accomplishment: numerous HHMI Investigators are members of the National Academy of Sciences, and HHMI has supported 30 Nobel laureates.

 HHMI’s science education program, which was established in 1987, is the largest privately funded education initiative of its kind in the United States.
 Through innovative science education programs, HHMI seeks to strengthen education in biology and related sciences from elementary school to graduate studies and beyond.
 HHMI is dedicated to expanding the ranks of individuals who pursue science-related careers and to broadening access to science for all, including women and members of underrepresented groups.